 While at this, do not forget to consolidate all information related to your account and put that on record too.
 This will not be just your account number and name, but also things like the bank code, branch code, and swift code.

 Lastly, always have on hand the latest bank fees.
-Where I'm from, they tend to be tolerable but entrepreneurs from other countries have informed me that financial charges in their countries could easily run into hundreds of dollars
+Where I'm from, they tend to be tolerable but entrepreneurs from other countries have informed me that financial charges in their countries can easily run into hundreds of dollars

 3. Prepare Corporate Identity Materials

 I'm sure many entrepreneurs would consider this a breeze nowadays.
-As in, one could even get a new company logo designed online within an hour.
+After all, one could get a new company logo designed online within an hour.

 Again, it’s because your resources are so limited.
-Your time is your most valuable asset and you want to devote that to building relationships and getting deals, not laying out a letterhead or waiting for a logo so that you could prepare a quote.
+Your time is your most valuable asset and you want to devote that to building relationships and getting deals, not laying out a letterhead or waiting for a logo just so tyou could prepare a quote.

 One more thing.
 Do not lose artwork files.
 To not be able to begin on your proposal because you can't find your letterhead, or to have to pay the printer extra to redraw your logo each time you print something, such scenarios are beyond silly.